sigasi/sigasi_insights/content/opinion/graphic-design-dead-long-live-graphical-views.md

 The graphical view provides graphics that are:

-**Automatically generated**  There is no “generate” button, and you don’t need to open a file in a separate tool.
+**Automatically generated**  There is no "generate" button, and you don't need to open a file in a separate tool.
 The graphics are always there and they are always up to date.

 **Cross linked** If you click on an item in the graphic view, you can jump to the code that relates to that item.
 Conversely, while you are editing code, the corresponding part in the view can be highlighted in the view.

 **Stateless** The fact that a Graphical View is stateless implies that you cannot move elements around.
-You don’t want vendor proprietary files to store the graphics information, so the placement of elements is out of your hands.
-While this may sound as a disadvantage, it really isn’t.
+You don't want vendor proprietary files to store the graphics information, so the placement of elements is out of your hands.
+While this may sound as a disadvantage, it really isn't.
 Placement algorithms should provide a reasonable placement on the screen.
 While you are programming, you can probably live with this placement, even if your ideal placement is a bit different.
 Once you start working on your documentation, you can export the drawing in a vector format and edit it in a separate drawing program.

 ## Summary